 43rd percentile (more extraverted than 43 of 100 people)

 “People with average levels of extraversion are not overly enthusiastic, talkative, assertive in social situations, or gregarious.
 They enjoy social contact, but are also happy spending time alone.
 They will plan parties occasionally, and make people laugh, but are often willing to let others take the lead in organizing social situations and entertaining.
 They have a balanced view of the past and the future, neither over-emphasizing nor dismissing the positive.
 People with average levels of extraversion strike a good balance between privacy and self-disclosure.
 They can keep quiet, when necessary, and are unlikely to blurt out information that might be better kept to themselves.
 They will express their viewpoint in meetings, but are typically not the first to do so.
 At times, they can be captivating and convincing, but are not so on a habitual basis.
 People with average levels of extraversion can fit well into a range of jobs.
 They are sociable enough to engage in jobs involving sales, persuasion, work in groups and public speaking (particularly if they are low in neuroticism), although they may sometimes find the continual public exposure fatiguing.”

-My comment: I was quite surprised by ranking in on average here.
-I’ve always thought of myself as quite the extrem introvert.
-I do express myself in meetings or at stage, but these aren’t necessarily extrovert behaviours.
-The explanation for this assessment might be found below; I rank very low for the first aspect of this trait while high on the second.
+My comment: I was pretty surprised by ranking in on average here.
+I’ve always thought of myself as quite the extreme introvert.
+I express myself in meetings or at the stage, but these aren’t necessarily extrovert behaviours.
+I might explain this assessment below; I rank very low for the first aspect of this trait while high for the second.

 3A.
 Enthusiasm: Very Low